oz-code/OzCodeDemo/OzCodeDemo/03.ShowAllInstances/README.md

 ![Expend customer](Resources/viewWholeCustomer.PNG)

-Finally we can see that that customer was loaded without an _emailAdress_ which means that we might have a data curruption problem on our hands.
+Finally we can see that that customer was loaded without an _emailAdress_ which means that we might have a data corruption problem on our hands.

 ![No email](Resources/emailIsNullInCustomer.PNG)